shurillu/AUGC_Tank_Battle/README.md

 + **9g Servo Motor** - A 9g Servo motor for turret movement.
 You can choose between plastic or metal geared servo, it's up to you.
 If you buy the cheap chinese version, my advice is to buy several because sometimes they are faulty.
 [Here an example](https://it.aliexpress.com/item/100-NUOVO-Commercio-All-ingrosso-SG90-9g-Micro-Servo-Motore-Per-Robot-6CH-RC-Elicottero-Aereo/32831149040.html).
 + **5V 2A step up/boost converter** - There are several models, some with fixed output voltage (smaller in size), other with a voltage adjust potentiometer (bigger in size).
 If you choose the boost converter with the voltage adjust you can squeeze more power from the motors (setting the output voltage to 6 Volt!).
 [I have this one](https://it.aliexpress.com/item/DC-DC-Auto-Boost-Buck-adjustable-step-down-Converter-XL6009-Module-Solar-Voltage/32639790122.html).
 + **TSOP38238 IR receiver** - Infrared receiver with IR filter and embedded demodulator.
 You can buy it [here](https://it.aliexpress.com/item/10-pz-100-nuovo-e-originale-TSOP38238-Ricevitore-IR-I-Moduli-per-I-Sistemi-di-Controllo/32947920639.html) or at your local retail seller (or wherever you want).
 + **5mm 940nm 50mA IR diode transmitter** - There are several models, I choose a model with an irradiation angle of 20 degree, in order to concentrate the irradiation power on the front of the diode.
+If you want to use the "Turret_X.stl" turret, you need two of this diode.
 + **100K Ohm 1/4W 1% resistor** - Used as a voltage divider, we need it to read the battery voltage.
 + **180 Ohm 1/4W 5% resistor** - Used as a current limiter for the IR diode.
+If you want to use the "Turret_X.stl" turret, you need two of this resistor.
 + **1S LiPo battery** - The tank main power source, 600mA 5C at least.
 Max dimensions are 55mm x 40mm x 9mm.
 [This one could be a good choice - not tested yet](https://hobbyking.com/en_us/turnigy-nano-tech-750mah-1s-70c-lipo-pack-jst-walker-hr-tech.html).
 + **Battery connectors** - A connector that match with the battery connector. *You need two of them* (one for the tank, optionally one for the battery charger).
 For example, if you choose the battery as above, [you need these](https://it.aliexpress.com/item/2-10-Pairs-100-150mm-2-Spille-Connettore-JST-Spina-del-Cavo-Maschio-Femmina-Per-RC/32870752993.html).
 + **LiPo charger** - (optional) A little charger for the LiPo.
 A good choice is a charger with the TP4056 chip.
 [Here a good one](https://it.aliexpress.com/item/Smart-Electronics-5V-Micro-USB-1A-18650-Lithium-Battery-Charging-Board-With-Protection-Charger-Module-for/32500042672.html).